Unboxed-Software/solana-course/content/closing-accounts.md

 ## 4. Test the Program

-To test our new secure instruction, we're just going to change the two calls to `redeemRewardsInsecure` to call `redeemRewardsSecure` instead.
+To test our new secure instruction, we're just going to change the two calls to `redeemWinningsInsecure` to call `redeemWinningsSecure` instead.
 This way, after the `lottery_entry` account has been refunded, the new instruction should not accept it and return an error instead of allowing the attacker to drain the funds.

 The output of the test should be something along these lines:
 ```powershell